thedivinememe/LEXICON/README.md

-# LEXICON: Memetic Atomic Dictionary with Vectorized Objects
+# LEXICON: Memetic Atomic Dictionary with Vectorized Objects and Spherical Universal Set

 LEXICON is a unified Python application that combines neural components for vectorized object generation with a comprehensive system for defining, storing, and manipulating concepts through negation.
+The system now features a spherical universal set (Bloch sphere topology) where antipodal points represent perfect negations.

 ## Architecture Overview